Back to all posts

 }

 However, it might seem like when authenticating with UniLogin, the authentication is being done with only a username and no password.
-This is not the case, as the ClientSignIn method is called with an empty password field and the USERNAME is the token used to exchange for a access token, and the actual authentication is done in the GetUniLoginToken method.
+This is not the case, as the ClientSignIn method is called with an empty password field and the USERNAME is the token used to exchange for an access token, and the actual authentication is done in the GetUniLoginToken method.

 private string GetUniLoginToken(string url) {